SRCF/docs/source/timeout/recommendations.rst

 ~~~~~

 * Webcams should work without restrictions if they are set up correctly.

-   - You can test if your webcam works at https://test.webrtc.org.
+  * You can test if your webcam works at https://test.webrtc.org.

-   - If there are any problems, please switch browsers in accordance with our browser recommendations above.
+  * If there are any problems, please switch browsers in accordance with our browser recommendations above.

-* We ask you to avoid using cameras or settling webcame quality to "low", if possible
+* We ask you to avoid using cameras or setting webcam quality to "low", if possible

-   - Webcams generate a lot more load on our servers than pure autdio transmission.
+  * Webcams generate a lot more load on our servers than pure autdio transmission.

-   - When sharing your webcam, choose the "low quality" option in the dropdown menu
+  * When sharing your webcam, choose the "low quality" option in the dropdown menu